gman999/doc/general/network-host-discovery.md

 	$ nmap -A -T4 -p22 192.168.1.1

-The "-T4" option will speed up scans considerably.
+The "-T4" option speeds up scans considerably.

 To do the same, while also identifying the operating systems and their versions: